IBM/aspera-cli/README.md

 The following sections provide information on the installation.

+An internet connection is required for the installation.
+If you dont have internet for the installation, refer to the last sub section.

 ## <a name="ruby"></a>Ruby

 A ruby interpreter is required to run the tool or to use the gem and tool.